kdeldycke/e107-importer/readme.txt

 Looks like you have some kind of Unicode transcoding errors.
 Before running e107 Importer, your e107 site must be fully encoded in UTF-8.
 If it's not the case, please have a look at the [*Upgrading database content to UTF-8*](http://wiki.e107.org/?title=Upgrading_database_content_to_UTF8) article on e107 wiki.

-= Can you add import of e107 forums ? =
+= Can you add import of e107 forums to BuddyPress and bbPress ? =

-I plan to add e107 forum import in this plugin in the future.
-It will be released when ready.
-The target is bbPress, but [the WordPress plugin version](http://wordpress.org/extend/plugins/bbpress/), not [the standalone version](http://bbpress.org/).
+This plugin currently import forums to bbPress.
+But [the WordPress plugin version](http://wordpress.org/extend/plugins/bbpress/), not [the standalone version](http://bbpress.org/).
 I also don't plan to support [BuddyPress](http://buddypress.org/) forums.
 I'm only interested in the bbPress plugin as it currently has features I'm interested in.

 I'm still happy to add support of the two others if you have code to contribute.

 = Why profanities show up in imported content ? =